 simple yet flavorful recipes that take the stress out of dinnertime

 Gluten Free Green Bean Casserole

 Gluten Free Green Bean Casserole is the only side dish you need at your holiday dinner table!
 No canned soup needed for this updated, lick-your-plate-worthy recipe.

 - 1 recipe Homemade Cream of Mushroom Soup (see recipe link in notes)

 - 8oz mushrooms, sliced

 - homemade seasoned salt and pepper (see notes)

 - 1-1/2 cups sliced shallots (~4 large shallots)

 - Heat oven to 350 degrees.
-Get out a medium-sized baking dish then set aside.
-Place a couple paper towels on a large plate then set aside.
+Add prepared Homemade Cream of Mushroom Soup to a medium sized baking dish then set aside.
+Layer a few paper towels on a large plate then set aside.

-- To the mushrooms in the baking dish add the prepared Homemade Cream of Mushroom Soup, green beans, and a bit more seasoned salt, then mix with a spatula to combine.
-Bake for 30 minutes or until bubbly.
+- Scrape mushrooms into baking dish with prepared soup then add green beans and a bit more seasoned salt.
+Mix with a spatula to combine then bake for 30 minutes or until bubbly.

-- Meanwhile, add extra virgin olive oil to wiped out skillet then heat over medium-high heat.
-Once the oil is hot, add half the shallots then fry until golden brown, 2-3 minutes, stirring every 30 seconds or so.
-I like to gently shake the skillet every now and again to make sure the shallots are frying evenly.
-Remove shallots to paper towel-lined plate to drain then sprinkle with salt.
+- Meanwhile, carefully wipe out skillet with a wet paper towel or dish cloth - we want to remove any little bits of garlic that may remain in the skillet - then add extra virgin olive oil and heat over medium-high heat.
+Once the oil is hot, add half the shallots then fry until golden brown, 2-3 minutes, stirring often.
+Remove shallots to prepared paper towel-lined plate to drain then sprinkle with salt.
 Fry/drain/salt remaining shallots.